 2.6.2.6.1.2.1.
 Before preconditioning, Pure ICE vehicles shall be kept in an area with ambient conditions as specified in paragraphs 2.6.2.2.3. and 2.6.2.2.4. of this annex for a minimum of 6 hours and a maximum of 36 hours before preconditioning.
 This time shall be referred as tprecond-soak.

 At the request of the manufacturer, and with the approval of the responsible authority, the soak before preconditioning may be omitted if the manufacturer can justify that this soak will have negligible effects on the criteria emissions.
-As an example, the effects on the criteria emissions may be non-negligible in the case that the vehicle has an aftertreatment system that uses a reagent.
+As an example, the effects on the criteria emissions may be non-negligible in the case that the vehicle has an after-treatment system that uses a reagent.

 2.6.2.6.1.2.2.
 The thermal comfort preconditioning function, if available, shall not be activated during this soak.